AndreisPurim/BGV/README.md

 This repository contains an implementation of the Brakerski-Gentry-Vaikuntanathan (BGV) cryptographic scheme.
 BGV is a homomorphic encryption scheme that allows computations to be performed on encrypted data without needing to decrypt it first.

-For now, this is just a simple code inspired by [shibataka000's](https://github.com/shibataka000/BGV) BGV implementation.
+For now, this is just a simple code inspired by [shibataka000's](https://github.com/shibataka000/BGV) and [Bill Buchanan's](https://asecuritysite.com/homomorphic/bgv) BGV implementation.
 Soon in the future, I want to implement some practical uses for BGV, such as voting and/or a machine learning algorithm.

 ## Contributing